abinit/abinit/doc/tutorial/base4.md

 The supercell to use is the double of the previous cell (that had two layers of Aluminum atoms along the `[0 0 1]` direction).
 Of course, the relaxation of the surface might give an important contribution to the total energy.

-You should start from `tbase4_4.in`.
+You should start from *tbase4_4.in*.
 You have to modify [[rprim]] (double the cell along `[0 0 1]`), the atomic positions, as well as the k-point mesh.
-For the latter, it is supposed that the electrons cannot propagate from one slab to its image in the `[0 0 1]` direction, so that the k_z component of the special k-points can be taken 0: only one layer of k-points is needed along the z-direction.
+For the latter, it is supposed that the electrons cannot propagate from one slab to its image in the `[0 0 1]` direction, so that the $k_z$ component of the special k-points can be taken 0: only one layer of k-points is needed along the z-direction.
 You should also allow the relaxation of atomic positions, but not the relaxation of lattice parameters (the lattice parameters along x or y must be considered fixed to the bulk value, while, for the z direction, there is no interest to allow the vacuum region to collapse!

-The input file `~abinit/tests/tutorial/Input/tbase4_5.in` is an example, while `~abinit/tests/tutorial/Refs/tbase4_5.out` is a reference output file.
+The input file *tbase4_5.in* is an example,

+{% dialog tests/tutorial/Input/tbase4_5.in %}

+while *tbase4_5.out* is the reference output file.

+{% dialog tests/tutorial/Refs/tbase4_5.out %}

 The run might last one minute.

-{% dialog tests/tutorial/Input/tbase4_5.in tests/tutorial/Refs/tbase4_5.out %}

 The total energy after the first SCF cycle, when the atomic positions are equal to their starting values, is: